AnishAzharudeen/CodingForEveryone/README.md

 3. Training,
 4. Skillbootcamp and
 5. Diversity.

-Training page has inforamtion about various training offered by the institue.
+1. Training page has inforamtion about various training offered by the institue.
-Skiillbootcamp page provide information about goverment funded shour course training.
+2. Skillbootcamp page provide information about goverment funded shour course training.
-Diversity page has infomation about workplace ethics, diversity and inclusion and some moral videos.
+3. Diversity page has infomation about workplace ethics, diversity and inclusion and some moral videos.
-Contact form is designed in simple way to enroll and enuire.
+4. Contact form is designed in simple way to enroll and enuire.

 In the following section i have added wireframe model developed at the early stage of project.
 Please find the manual testing results and code validation result from HTML and Css pass w3C and jigsaw validators.